Bikes in buses trial

 Frequently asked questions (FAQs)

-Can I take an electric bike on the bus?
-Yes.
+Yes. - Can I take my cargo bike or bike with a child seat on the bus?

-Can I take my cargo bike or bike with a child seat on the bus?
 Yes, maximum bike length is 1.9m.
-If a bike doesn’t fit in space, it can’t travel on the bus.
+If a bike doesn’t fit in space, it can’t travel on the bus. - How many bikes can fit in the rack?

-How many bikes can fit in the rack?
-A maximum of 2 bikes can use the rack at the same time.
+A maximum of 2 bikes can use the rack at the same time. - How will I know if the approaching bus is one with a rack?

-How will I know if the approaching bus is one with a rack?
 There will be clear signage on the bus.
-Look out for the green circular bicycle symbol.
-You will also be able to track this on the AT Mobile app in the ‘live departures’ section.
+Look out for the green circular bicycle symbol on the front and the side of the bus.
+You will also be able to track this on the AT Mobile app in the ‘live departures’ section. - As a cyclist, how can I be sure there will be a bike bus available when I need it?

-Should the bus driver help me get my bike into the bus?
 No. Drivers are not obliged to help passengers lift their bikes into the bus, and the bus does not have to be lowered for a bike to get on.
+This is consistent with passengers taking their bike on a train – they are expected to be able to carry it into the train without assistance. - Do I have to pay extra to take my bike on the bus?

-Do I have to pay extra to take my bike on the bus?
-No. Bikes may travel for free on the bus at any time (cyclist pays normal fare), provided that the safety or comfort of other passengers is not affected.
+No. Bikes may travel for free on the bus at any time (cyclist pays normal fare), provided that the safety or comfort of other passengers is not affected. - Why not trial bike racks on the front of buses like other regions of Aotearoa New Zealand?

 How to contact us